 Set a Realistic Deadline

-This is too often overlooked!
-If you do not set a deadline, your employee will not know how to prioritize.
-It is critical to set this deadline in a collaborative tone.
+This is frequently overlooked!
+If you don't set a deadline, your employee won't know how to prioritize.
+It's crucial to establish this deadline collaboratively.

 Example: "Do you think three days is enough time to get this done?
 If so, how about a deadline of 12 pm EST on July 23rd?"